apache/incubator-devlake/README.md

 ### 👩🏾‍💻 Contributing Code

-If you plan to contribute code to Apache DevLake, we have instructions on how to get started with setting up your Development environemtn.
+If you plan to contribute code to Apache DevLake, we have instructions on how to get started with setting up your Development environment.

 - [Developer Setup Instructions](https://devlake.apache.org/docs/DeveloperManuals/DeveloperSetup)
 - [Development Workflow](https://devlake.apache.org/community/MakingContributions/development-workflow)

 ### 📄 Contributing Documentation

 One of the best ways to get started contributing is by improving DevLake's documentation.

 - Apache DevLake's documentation is hosted at [devlake.apache.org](https://devlake.apache.org/)
 - **We have a separate GitHub repository for Apache DevLake's documentation:** [github.com/apache/incubator-devlake-website](https://github.com/apache/incubator-devlake-website)